What are AI prompts?

 Open Education Resource

-The AI Prompt Library © 2025 by EDLAB Maastricht University Centre for Teaching and Learning is licensed under CC BY-SA 4.0
+The AI Prompt Library © 2024 by Maastricht University is licensed under CC BY-SA 4.0.